UCL/STIR-GATE-Connection/README.md

 Directories
 ===========

-* ExamplesOfScannersMacros: contains examples of macros for creating a scanner in GATE
+* `ExamplesOfScannersMacros/`: Contains examples of macros for creating a scanner in GATE.
-* ExamplesOfPhantomMacros: contains examples of macros for creating/importing source and attenuation phantoms
+* `ExamplesOfPhantomMacros/`: Contains examples of macros and STIR parameter files for creating/importing source and attenuation phantoms.
-* VoxelisedXCAT: example of GATE simulation from XCAT images.
+* `VoxelisedSimulation/`: Main GATE simulation directory.

 Things to do